jojo61/vdr-plugin-softhdcuvid/README.md

 Current Status NVIDA:
 The CUDA driver supports HEVC with 8 Bit and 10 Bit up to UHD resolution.
 Opengl is able to output also 10 Bit, but NVIDIA does not support to output 10 Bit via HDMI.
-Only via DisplayPort you can get 10 Bit output to a ompatible screen.
+Only via DisplayPort you can get 10 Bit output to a compatible screen.
 This is a restriction from NVIDIA.

 You have to adapt the Makefile to your needs.
 I use FFMPEG 4.0